tobiasackels/ackels-lab/content/positions/index.md

 <br>

 ### RESEARCH ASSOCIATE / POSTDOC
-We are interested in recruitung a postdoctoral researcher to drive a project at the frontier of sensory neuroscience and behaviour in our lab.
-Please get in touch if you are interested in joining the lab! <br>
+We are seeking a highly motivated scientist with a strong interest in technical questions in the context of neuroscience and in the development of new technology.
+The position The project is centred on the optimization of a standardised odour delivery device and entails active participation within the framework of the DFG-funded research unit FOR 5424 “Modulation in Olfaction” <a href="http://www.modolfor.de" target="_blank"> <br>
 Job advert: [[PDF]](https://ackelslab.com/uploads/jobs/Postdoc_Zproject_MODOLFOR.pdf) <br>
 Application deadline:   30.06.2024